James Youman Eaton: Career

 After graduating from law school, Eaton opened a legal practice in Henderson.
 From 1897 to 1898 he served as a county attorney for Vance County.
 As a young adult he taught at a school in Townsville and served two years as principal of a school in Buffalo Lithia Springs, Virginia.
 He was elected as president of the Vance County Colored Teachers' Association at its formation on April 9, 1898.
 The following year he founded and became principal of the Central Colored Graded School in Henderson.

 Eaton was selected to run for a seat in the North Carolina House of Representatives on the Republican ticket in September 1898.
 He won the seat to represent Vance County in the November election.
 He served in 1899 and 1900.
 During the 1899 session, in which he was one of only three black representatives, he served on a subcommittee of the legislature's joint Committee of Institutions for the Insane.
 He proposed four local bills before the House, two of which passed; one bill shortened the May sitting of the Superior Court in Vance County, while the other provided for compensation to two black schoolteachers.
 He also introduced a petition made by colored citizens requesting equal school term lengths for black and white students, which was referred to the Committee on Education and not further studied.
-He spoke against the introduction of a literacy test for registering voters and voted against removing black politician James H. Young's name from the cornerstone of the state school for the mentally ill, blind, and deaf.
+He spoke against the introduction of a literacy test for registering voters and voted against removing black politician James H. Young's name from the cornerstone of the Asylum for the Deaf and Dumb and the Blind.